sanskrit/raw_etexts_english/blogs/manasataramgini/2010-08-18_a-tantrika-interpretation-of-vaidika-mantra.md

 +++
-title = "A tAntrika interpretation of vaidikaxa0mantra"
+title = "A tAntrika interpretation of vaidika mantra"

 +++
 Having completed the second circle we mediated up on the might of the